-DEVCO Companion to financial and contractual procedures (Version 6.0 - February 2016) 253
+DEVCO Companion to financial and contractual procedures (Version 6.2 - July 2016)

 18.5.
-Should the Coordinator fail to make If the Coordinator fails to reimburse amounts repayment within the deadline set by the due to the Contracting Authority within the Contracting Authority, the Contracting deadline set following the issue of a debit note Authority may increase the amounts due by (or recovery order), the Contracting Authority adding interest: may add late payment interest, similarly to the case described in Art.
-15.6 of the General a) at the rediscount rate applied by the central Conditions. bank of the country of the Contracting Authority if payments are in the currency of that country; b) at the rate applied by the European Central Bank to its main refinancing transactions in euro, as published in the Official Journal of the European Union, C series, where payments are in euros; on the first day of the month in which the timelimit expired, plus three and a half percentage points.
+Should the Coordinator fail to makerepayment within the deadline set by theContracting Authority, the ContractingAuthority may increase the amounts due byadding interest:

+a) at the rediscount rate applied by the central bank of the country of the Contracting Authority if payments are in the currency of that country;

+b) at the rate applied by the European Central Bank to its main refinancing transactions in euro, as published in the Official Journal of the European Union, C series, where payments are in euros;

+on the first day of the month in which the timelimit expired, plus three and a half percentage points.
 The default interest shall be incurred over the time which elapses between the date of the payment deadline set by the Contracting Authority, and the date on which payment is actually made.
 Any partial payments shall first cover the interest thus established.
+If the Coordinator fails to reimburse amounts due to the Contracting Authority within the deadline set following the issue of a debit note (or recovery order), the Contracting Authority may add late payment interest, similarly to the case described in Art.
+15.6 of the General Conditions.